 5.13 Activation/Deactivation of SCells

 If the MAC entity is configured with one or more SCells, the network may activate and deactivate the configured SCells.
 The SpCell is always activated.
-The network activates and deactivates the SCell(s) by sending the Activation/Deactivation MAC control element described in subclause 6.1.3.8.
+The network activates and deactivates the SCell(s) by sending Activation/Deactivation and/or Dormant Scell State Transition MAC control element(s) described in subclause 6.1.3.8 and 6.1.3.X respectivetly.
 Furthermore, the MAC entity maintains a sCellDeactivationTimer timer per configured SCell (except the SCell configured with PUCCH, if any) and deactivates the associated SCell upon its expiry.
 The same initial timer value applies to each instance of the sCellDeactivationTimer and it is configured by RRC.
 The configured SCells are initially deactivated upon addition and after a handover unless the parameter sCellState is set to activated or dormant for the SCell within RRC configuration.
 The configured SCG SCells are initially deactivated after a SCG change unless the parameter sCellState is set to activated or dormant for the SCell within RRC configuration.

 The MAC entity shall for each TTI and for each configured SCell:

-- if the MAC entity is configured with an activated SCell upon SCell configuration or receives a Dormant SCell State transition MAC control element in this TTI activating the SCell or receives an Activation/Deactivation MAC control element in this TTI activating the SCell, the MAC entity shall in the TTI according to the timing defined in [2]:
+- if the MAC entity is configured with an activated SCell upon SCell configuration or receives MAC control element(s) in this TTI activating the SCell, the MAC entity shall in the TTI according to the timing defined in [2]:

 - activate the SCell; i.e. apply normal SCell operation including: